Home 9 Asiatic Wildcat

 Asiatic wildcats are a subspecies of the African wildcat.
-It is also called the Asian steppe wildcat and Indian desert cat.
+They are also called the Asian steppe wildcat and Indian desert cat.
 The cat has a long tail with a short black tip.
-The coat, which can range from sand yellow, to a grey yellow or red, has small black (or red-brown) spots.
+The coat, ranging from sand yellow to grey or red, has small black (or red-brown) spots.
 The conservation status of the cat is Least Concern, but populations are declining.

 Scientific Name: Felis lybica ornata